phdapps/audio-loop-gen/README.md

 Notes:

+  1. Only tested on Windows and Linux with Nvidia GPUs.
+I'm not a Mac user and support for Mac OS and Apple hardware is not a priority!
+Renting a cloud server with a decent GPU is always an option.

-  1. When using S3 for storage, the corresponding AWS credentials with write access to the bucket should already be configured.
+  2. When using S3 for storage, the corresponding AWS credentials with write access to the bucket should already be configured.

-  2. When using OpenAI for prompt generation the api key should already be set in the OPENAI_API_KEY env variable
+  3. When using OpenAI for prompt generation the api key should already be set in the OPENAI_API_KEY env variable.
+Conversely, Ollama should already be running if using it for generating prompts locally.

-  3. Use the "--use-case" option to give the LLM some extra hints about the music you want to generate
+  4. Use the "--use-case" option to give the LLM some extra hints about the music you want to generate